 China’s Huang He (Yellow River) is the most sediment-filled river on Earth.
-Flowing northeast to the Bo Hai Sea from the Bayan Har Mountains, the Yellow River crosses a plateau blanketed with up to 300 meters (980 feet) of fine, wind-blown soil.
+Flowing northeast to the Bo Hai Sea from the Bayan Har Mountains, the Yellow River crosses a plateau blanketed with up to 300 meters (1000 feet) of fine, wind-blown soil.
 The soil is easily eroded, and millions of tons of it are carried away by the river every year.
 Some of it reaches the river’s mouth, where it builds and rebuilds the delta.

 The Yellow River Delta has wandered up and down several hundred kilometers of coastline over the past two thousand years.
 Since the mid-nineteenth century, however, the lower reaches of the river and the delta have been extensively engineered to control flooding and to protect coastal development.
-This sequence of natural-color images from NASA’s Landsat satellites shows the delta near the present river mouth at five-year intervals from 1989 to 2009.
+This sequence of natural-color images from Landsat satellites shows the delta near the present river mouth at five-year intervals from 1989 to 2020.

 Between 1989 and 1995, the delta became longer and narrower along a southeast-bending arc.
 In 1996, however, Chinese engineers blocked the main channel and forced the river to veer northeast.
 By 1999, erosion and settling along the old channel caused the tip of the delta to retreat, while a new peninsula had formed to the north.

 Although levees, jetties, and seawalls allow officials to slow erosion and direct the flow of the river, other challenges to protecting the delta’s natural wetlands and its agricultural and industrial development remain.
 Water and sediment flows to the delta have declined dramatically since the 1970s, due to both reduced rainfall and explosive urban and agricultural demand for water upstream.
-In the 1990s, the river frequently ran dry well before reaching the delta.
+In the 1990s, the river sometimes ran dry well before reaching the delta.